 Real Estate Industry Bought Off Electeds: Our elected representatives have raised hundreds of thousands of dollars from luxury real estate developers.
 This is not a plan for current or future residents, but for the ambition of the real estate industry, and the politicians they own.

 What the Community Decides, Developers Override: During a series of contentious meetings that Brad Lander called “Bridging Gowanus,” there was one thing the vast majority of participants agreed on: they didn’t want the to would bring a forest of tall luxury towers and overwhelm the neighborhood.
-The initial rezone plan acknowledged those concerns somewhat.
+Via a highly manipulative process, initial report from these meetings conculded the community would accept towers from 8 to 18 stories high.
 But after developers lobbied the Councilmembers and Community Board members for much greater heights, the revised plan gave them just what they wanted, and now the towers can reach to 30 stories—five times as tall as neighboring buildings.
-So why did we waste our time at these pointless meetings?

-Racial Justice: Voice Of Gowanus has asked for a Racial Impact Study ahead of the rezoning to make sure that ALL current residents are protected from this massive land grab, a request that many other community groups signed onto.
+Racial Justice: Voice Of Gowanus asked for a Racial Impact Study ahead of the rezoning to make sure that ALL current residents are protected from this massive land grab, a request that many other community groups signed onto.
 Councilmembers Lander and Levin have not supported this ask, despite co-sponsoring the very legislation (1572-2019) that calls for a mandated racial impact study to be undertaken for any land-use actions that require an Environmental Impact Study (EIS).
-The legislation was based on studies that showed that the previous rezone of Fourth Avenue, in 2003 displaced many people of color.
-Fourth Avenue will be upzoned even further as part of the new plan.
-A Racial Impact Study prior to the rezone would be able to predict whether the current rezone plan would have a similarly dire effect on the area's current residents.
+The leg

 Image credits, from top: 3D model of a fully built-out Gowanus after rezoning by New York Institute of Technology students; Map from the Department of City Planning; Image from Pardon Me for Asking of Gowanus flood during Superstorm Sandy; Illustration of the “new Gowanus” from DCP Gowanus Framework; Image from Pardon Me for Asking Blog.